Common Questions about Psychology Services

 What is the cost?

 I have a range of fees depending on your life situation, income and service needed.
 My fee is $165 for 50 minutes of individual psychoanalytic therapy and about $55 per meeting of group psychotherapy.
-I also have some slots for those who genuinely can’t afford to come but are ready and need to do this kind of work.
+I also offer some slots for those who genuinely can’t afford to come but are ready and need to do this kind of work.
 During this current crisis, I welcome people on the front lines to engage in a kind of group or individual therapy with me over encrypted Zoom.

 Is therapy worth the cost?

 I think so.
 Consider the psychological growth, emotional freedom and re-connection with one’s values that can occur in psychotherapy and psychoanalysis; these things can be sometimes worth more than what you may be currently spending a lot of money on but still not enjoying.